Handsonlearner/handsonlearner.github.io/generic.md

 nav-menu: true
 ---

-Vision: We are in an era of computer science as a fundamental academic skill.
+<blockquote><b>Vision:</b> We are in an era of computer science as a fundamental academic skill.</blockquote>

-Mission: Strengthening our ability to perform in STEM aubjects using the art of computer science.
+<b>Mission:</b>Strengthening our ability to perform in STEM aubjects using the art of computer science.

 Challenge: Technology is advancing at such a rate that traditional ways of teaching and learning are not pushing students and teachers to their full potential.